HLT54115 Diploma of Nursing

 Please get in touch with the team at HERC if you need any assistance or further info.

-Applications have closed for the February 2019 Intake.
+Applications have closed for the 2019 intake of the Diploma of Nursing.

-The next Diploma of Nursing course will commence on the 24th June 2019.
+The next Diploma of Nursing course will commence in early 2020.

 The HLT54115 Diploma of Nursing is delivered over 18 months in our training rooms at 182 Macquarie Street, Hobart.